 There is no need to hurry to abandon food rewards for your dog.
 They are a source of great pleasure and encouragement to him.

 It doesn’t make him any less of a dog, or any less loyal, because he looks forward to what he has earned when he obeys you and gives you pleasure.

 How about you?
-Have you thought about incorporating food rewards in your dog training sessions?
-Let us know how you get on in the comments box below.
+Have you tried incorporating food rewards in your dog training sessions?
+Let us know how you got on in the comments box below.